Best Schools in Columbus, North Carolina

 Columbus, North Carolina is home to 2 schools, including 2 public schools.
 The city's schools span 2 high schools.

-With an average rating of 7.2 out of 10, schools in Columbus perform strongly on the MySchoolScout composite scale, which measures academic achievement, student growth, equity, and school environment.
+With an average rating of 8.6 out of 10, schools in Columbus perform strongly on the MySchoolScout composite scale, which blends student growth, poverty-adjusted academic achievement, and school environment — plus college readiness for high schools.

 Columbus is served by 1 school district: Polk County Schools.
 These districts collectively serve 2,156 students.